HidayatLahabu/HidayatLahabu/README.md

 - 👋 Hi, I’m @HidayatLahabu
 - 👀 I’m interested in develop application
-- 🌱 I’m currently learning Codeigniter 4
+- 🌱 I’m currently learning React JS and some backend.
+My favorite backend is PHP and MySql, but I will learn others to improve my skill
 - 💞️ I’m looking to collaborate on none for now
 - 📫 I work alone for now